-Aquatic Network Research Project: Biosecurity for aquatic animal facilities – content development for a website and workshop, thinkific platform and booklet
+Aquatic Network Research Project: Biosecurity for aquatic animal facilities – website and workshop, thinkific course and booklet

 Project Lead: Marcia Chiasson